saucelabs/sauce-docs/docs/secure-connections/sauce-connect/installation.md

 ## Download Latest Version

-Click the one of the links below (Linux, Mac, or Windows) to download Sauce Connect Proxy to your local machine.
+Download Sauce Connect Proxy to your local machine by clicking the link below specific to your operating system.

 <table>
  <tr>